skrey/yellow-extensions/features/update/README.md

 The first option is to update your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 Log in with your user account.
 Go to the settings and check for updates.
 Your website will show when updates are available.
 You need to have update rights to update a website.
 All user accounts are stored in file `system/settings/user.ini`.

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php update` followed by optional extensions.
 You can force the update if necessary.
 Deleted files can be found in the `system/trash` folder.
-See examples below.

 ## How to add and remove extensions

 You can add and remove extensions in the file manager.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by optional extensions.
 You can also remove extensions at the command line.
 Type `php yellow.php uninstall` followed by optional extensions.
-See examples below.

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.